How To Train Your Graphics Card (To Read)

 Probably the single biggest revolution in machine learning in the last 5 years, particularly in NLP (natural language processing), has been the arrival of "foundation models", huge models trained for very long periods on vast amounts of text data.
 These models offer a solution to the problem of limited training data - by bringing a huge amount of linguistic prior knowledge with them, they greatly reduce the amount of data needed to learn a new task.
 In 2016, training a model to classify toxic comments might have required millions (or even tens of millions!) of examples and labels in order to achieve acceptable accuracy, but in 2022, we can start with a foundation model that already "knows" a lot about language, and achieve the same accuracy with a tiny fraction of that, and in a much shorter time, too!

 Foundation models can be intimidating, though - they're often created by industrial or academic research labs and published in papers that can be very impenetrable for people without a strong research background.
 In this tutorial, we'll show you how to abstract away that complexity and load, train and use foundation models without needing a Ph.D, or even any prior experience in machine learning!
 By the end of this 3-hour session, you should have the knowledge and code samples you need to train a better machine learning model than someone at the cutting edge of the field in 2016 could have achieved even with an entire research team.

 In this course, we will use HuggingFace Transformers combined with the TensorFlow machine learning library.
 We will also use some of the most popular data science libraries in Python like Numpy and Pandas when preparing our data.
 You don't have to be familiar with any of these before attending the tutorial, and I'll do my best to explain what we're doing with them as we go!
-I don't assume any specific background in machine learning, and we won't need any mathematics beyond high school level.
+I don't assume any specific background in machine learning, and we won't need any advanced mathematics.
 I will, however, assume that you're reasonably fluent in Python!